-If you have a secure tenancy, we will not normally refuse permission first.
+If you wish to put up your own fencing you must get our written permission first.
 We will not normally refuse permission if you have your own garden but we will tell you what type and what height of fencing is acceptable.